nerabits/Surge-Manual/scripting/common.md

 When using an object as an option list. `url` is required.
 If `headers` field exists, it overwrites all existing header fields. `body` can be a string or object.
 When presenting an object, it is encoded to JSON string, and the 'Content-Type' is set to `application/json`.

+You may specify a policy to perform the request:
+  - `policy`: Use an existing policy with its name. {{book.BETA}}
+  - `policy-descriptor`: Use a temporary policy with a full descriptor. {{book.BETA}}

+You must predeclare `ability=http-client-policy` to use this option.

 callback: callback(error<String>, response<Object>, data<String>)

 When successful, the error is null, and the response object contains `status` and `headers` properties.